 If you want to convert many studies with similar acquisition protocols then you may consider (NB: this is in no way necessary) creating your own customized bidsmap template.
-This template can then be passed to the bidsmapper tool to automatically identify the different scans in your study and map these to the correct BIDS modality.
+This template can then be passed to the bidsmapper tool (instead of the default [path_to_bidscoin]/heuristics/bidsmap_template.yaml template) to automatically identify the different scans in your study and map these to the correct BIDS modality.
+The bidsmapper will save the resulting study bidsmap in [bidsfolder]/code/bidscoin/bidsmap.yaml.
 Creating or editing bidsmaps requires more indepth knowledge of YAML and of how BIDScoin identifies different acquisitions in a protocol given a bidsmap (NB: a bidsmap template is just a void study bidsmap).